 The Adelaide Node is located at the Waite Campus of the University of Adelaide and provides nucleic acid extraction, DNA sequencing, and fragment analysis services, controlled environment growth chambers and specialised sample storage facilities.
 The node acts as a portal to the full range of our services for South Australian clients.

 The Brisbane Node is located at the University of Queensland (UQ) in Brisbane and provides DNA sequencing, next-generation sequencing, Sequenom and bioinformatics services.
 The business office of the AGRF is also located at the Brisbane node.

 The Melbourne Node is located at the Walter and Eliza Hall Institute for Medical Research (WEHI) in Melbourne and provides genotyping, next-generation sequencing, microarray, DNA sequencing and bioinformatic services.

-The Perth Node is located within the Western Australian Institute of Medical Research (WAIMR) facility in Perth.
+The Perth Node is located within the Harry Perkins Institute for Medical Research in Perth.
 AGRF Perth will initially offer routine Sanger sequencing services, and will also act as an information gateway to AGRF national network of services incorporating state-of-the-art facilities, technology and expertise.